Ilhasoft/RCApps.StartPushLivechat/README.md

 ### GET /start-flow

 - **Description**:
-    - Start the configured flow on the App's settings for the specified contact and agent then redirects to the Rocket.Chat application.
+    - Start the configured flow on the App's settings for the specified contact sending the `extra` as a flow parameter, and agent then redirects to the Rocket.Chat application.
 - **Query Parameters**:
     - `contactUrn`: The contact URN that is registered on Push.
+    - `extra`: The extra data that will be sent as flow parameter on flow starts.
 - **Success result**:
     - Status: `307 Temporary-Redirect`
 - **Error result**: